Stephen's Vision for District 3

 "I believe in a bold, progressive Boston.
 We must put forward a strategy to ensure this is a city where every Bostonian can lead their best life.
 But looking ahead is not enough - we must also reckon with the policies and institutions that have led us to where we are.
 Our systems are broken and we must change them.
 I pledge to work for the residents of District 3 - and all of Boston - to ensure that we continue to create change for everyone."

 Every student across District 3 deserves access to a high-quality public education.
-Black and Hispanic students continue to underperform their white peers in testing**.
-We must address the systemic issues that lead to these disparities early on and combat them early on, investing in our schools and our students.
+Yet across Boston, Black and Latinx students continue to underperform their white peers in testing.
+We must address the systemic issues that lead to these disparities early on and combat them, investing in our schools and our students.
+This requires an investment in universal access to early childhood education and pre-k for all Boston students.
+With over $400 million planned for our schools from the American Rescue Plan, we must ensure that there is a comprehensive plan that will raise the quality of our schools across the city.
 Access to STEM education, providing equal access to digital materials, and investing in vocational education will ensure that students across this city are empowered to thrive in properly funded schools.

 The median net worth of white Bostonians is 30,938 times greater than that of their Black neighbors - $247,000 to just $8 (page 87).
 Eight dollars.
 Though it may not be intentional, a gap this large is not accidental.
 Creating avenues for wealth, including home ownership and business investment, and focusing on the recovery from COVID-19 will be instrumental in addressing the racial wealth gap.